edgedb/edgedb-js/docs/api/types.rst

 ============

-A named EdgeDB ``tuple`` becomes an ``Array``-like ``object`` in JavaScript, where the elelemnts are accessible either by their names or indexes.
+A named EdgeDB ``tuple`` becomes an ``Array``-like ``object`` in JavaScript, where the elements are accessible either by their names or indexes.

 .. code-block:: js